 At times you experience fear because you simply don’t know what to do.
 However, often all it takes is just one small step to help you get the ball rolling.
 You can therefore either take the time to lay down a plan of action moving forward, which could very well be the catalyst that will give you the confidence you need to conquer this fear.
 Or, don’t even worry about what you will or won’t do.
 Just take one small positive step forward into the unknown — stepping into your fear.
 Sometimes this is all it takes to get things going.
 Just one small step with a commitment towards a desired outcome can help you to build the momentum you need to get through this fear.

-Build Your Fear Muscle
+Five Ways to Build Your Fear Muscle

 There are certain things you can do on a daily basis that will help strengthen you — literally building your fear muscle.